American Youth Soccer: Ron Quinn on What's Right and What's Wrong American Youth Soccer: Ron Quinn on What's Right and What's Wrong

 I coined the term, “The Game in the Child” in 1988, meaning that we have to allow a child to experience and learn the game from within, not the “Child in the Game” perspective, where we place the child in an adult structured environment, expecting, for example, to stay on one side of the field or position, when they are seven.

-The move to small-sided modified games has helped, but it took years to change.
+The move to small-sided modified games has helped but took years to change.

-Children learn through both unstructured and structured play, but it seems today, that it is completely out of balance.
+Children learn through both unstructured and structured play, but today, it seems that the balance is completely out of balance.

-If there is not a scheduled practice, are kids playing soccer or choose to do something else?
-More than likely, it is something else, largely due to the fact that they have not been able to take ownership of the game.
+If there is not a scheduled practice, are kids playing soccer or choosing to do something else?
+More than likely, it is something else, largely because they have not been able to take ownership of the game.

 Children are told when, where, and how long to practice, and at games, told where to run, when to dribble, pass and shoot, only to look at the sidelines for approval (most often disapproval) every time they touch the ball.